 Back to All

-When relocating with a long distance moving company, you’ll be given a range of pick-up and delivery dates.
-While we understand many people want an exact date for their moving plans, transportation laws and unforeseeable circumstances make it impossible to know the exact time a National Van Lines driver will arrive.
+When relocating with a moving company, you’ll be provided with a range of pick-up and delivery dates.
+We understand the desire for precise scheduling in your moving plans.
+However, due to transportation laws and unforeseeable circumstances, it’s impossible to guarantee the exact arrival time of a National Van Lines driver.

 Legal Driving Limits